you-zhou/notes/dev.md

 underscore: another _italic_ and another __bold__.

-the backticks represent `important` text.
+the back ticks represent `important` text.

 the % is `%`